Cosmian/mse-cli/documentation/docs/overview.md

 - Secure channel is established directly and uniquely with your code in the TEE.
 - Everyone interacting with your microservice can verify that your code runs in a TEE thanks to a Transport Layer Security (TLS) extension called Remote Attestation TLS (RA-TLS).

+You can also deploy a confidential web application on your self-managed Trusted Execution Environment in a multi-part scenario.

 ## What does MSE protect?

 Basically MSE protects any data and metadata against us and the underlying cloud provider who owns the hardware infrastructure.